jonnydubowsky/UnityWorker/tutorials/WhyUnity.md

 Most high-end devices carry Snapdragon 835 and similar processors.
 Look at that beautiful Adreno 540 GPU waiting on your smartphone to do incredible things.
 ![snapdragon_835](https://github.com/OpenMined/OpenMined/blob/master/images/WhyUnity/snapdragon_835.png)

 Or even better!
-Smartphones has become the first devices that have **neural dedicated processors**.
+Smartphones have become the first devices that have **neural dedicated processors**.
 The new Kirin 970 mounted in the Huawei Mate 10 is an example of that.
 ![kirin_970](https://github.com/OpenMined/OpenMined/blob/master/images/WhyUnity/kirin_970.PNG)

 #### iOS